emguy/Item-Catalog/README.md

   python lotsofitems.py

 ```
-On the client side, the web server is settled at
+The web server is settled at
 ```
   http://localhost:5000
 ```